 With the right conditions, this perennial will thrive in your garden for many years, filling it with gorgeous scent and bright colour.
 The lavender blossoms can also be harvested for a variety of uses, from scenting your linen cupboards to helping you sleep.
 It can even be added to herbal teas.

 On top of all that, lavender makes an excellent companion plant for other herbaceous perennials such as thyme, rosemary, and sage.
 Most English varieties are hardy and will cope with hard frosts, and can be grown in containers – perfect for patios and small spaces.
-If all these reasons don't convince you, read on to find out how easy it is to grow lavender successfully, then see more gardening ideas at our hub page.
+If all these reasons don't convince you, read on to find out how easy it is to grow lavender successfully, then see more garden ideas at our dedicated page.